 Please review each nominee's biography and comments from their nominators.
-Each LWA member winery can place their vote for the 2016 WineMaker of the Year award to be presented at the Loudoun Wine Awards this year on Friday, October 14th.
+Each LWA member winery can place their vote for the 2017 WineMaker of the Year award to be presented at the Loudoun Wine Awards this year on Friday, October 13th.
+Voting closes on Thursday, September 28th.
+Each LWA member receives one vote.
 Voting can be completed at the bottom of this page.

 Clyde Housel, Owner & Winemaker at Hiddencroft Vineyards

-Biography: his charming winery was founded in May 2008 by husband and wife Clyde and Terry Housel.
+Biography: Hiddencroft Vineyards was founded in May 2008 by husband and wife Clyde and Terry Housel.
 The couple, who came from long careers with the Federal Government, began planting their vineyard in 2001 and were grape-growers first.
 The Housel’s decided from the beginning that they would focus on producing grapes, and then wines, of superior quality.
 Clyde, who is the winemaker and largely self-taught, is doing just that.

 Nominator's Comments: Clyde has been growing in Loudoun County for over 10 years and has helped many other winemaker's get started in the industry.His wines are always outstanding and he features a large selection of port style wines.